ContentSquare/readapt/CONTRIBUTING.md

 2. *User benefits*: how the user benefits from this feature;
 3. *Existing solutions*: please share other applications that have the new feature idea already implemented.

 If you are a software developer and you'd like to implement the feature by yourself: you're welcome!
-But before jumping into the code, it's highly advisable to create an feature idea first to discuss it with us.
+But before jumping into the code, it's highly advisable to create a feature idea first to discuss it with us.

 ## 2. Development environment setup